stennety/mywebsite/_posts/2015-07-19-reification-vs-erasure-in-java-collections.md

 This is especially apparent when it comes to arrays and lists.
 Arrays are reified, while lists that use generics use erasure.

-For example, this won’t compile, because generics enforce their type at compile time (erasure):
+For example, this won't compile, because generics enforce their type at compile time (erasure):

 {% highlight java %}
 List<Object> ol = new ArrayList<Long>()